ckeditor/ckeditor5/docs/framework/guides/tutorials/data-from-external-source.md

 ## Before you start ⚠️

-This guide assumes that you are familiar with the widgets concept introduced in the {@link framework/guides/tutorials/implementing-a-block-widget Implementing a block widget} and {@link framework/guides/tutorials/implementing-an-inline-widget implementing an inline widget} tutorials.
+This guide assumes that you are familiar with the widgets concept introduced in the {@link framework/guides/tutorials/implementing-a-block-widget Implementing a block widget} and {@link framework/guides/tutorials/implementing-an-inline-widget Implementing an inline widget} tutorials.
 The tutorial also references various concepts concerning the {@link framework/guides/architecture/intro CKEditor 5 architecture}.

 ## Bootstrapping the project